-Race in place suitable referral criteria Neutral - there should be no change for people accessing the service and people working in the service.
+Race People who use services The Providers and HSCP have Neutral - there should be come from a diverse population reflective of WD's wider demographics.
+However those from minority ethnic groups are likely to be over represented in poor health outcome indicators and in challenges accessing health and care services.
+People from minority ethnic groups are also over represented in the social care workforce (Skills for Care research estimates that to be 1 in 5 of the social care workforce in England). in place suitable referral criteria that accounts for a needs led assessment.
+There are fair work and recruitment policies in place to reduce the risk of discrimination. no change for people accessing the service and people working in the service.
 Positive - widening opportunities for other providers to be commissioned within WD allows for more employment opportunities within the local area.
-Religion and Belief There should be no impact, as access and allocation of the service is needs led, with consideration to cultural and religious needs accounted.
-Neutral/ positive.
-There should be no change, as the processes and allocation of service packages are already in place, however the Framework may allow more flexibility - e.g. if individual needs are identified that cannot be met within the CAH service's own provisions.
+Religion and Belief Neutral/ positive.
+There should be no change, as the processes and allocation of service packages are already in place, however the Framework may allow more flexibility.
 Sex 8 out of 10 social care staff are female (Scot Gov National Care Service Evidence, 2022).
-Therefore any changes within the Care at Home service will disproportionately affect women.
-The Framework will not affect the current workforce in CAH service.
+Therefore any changes within services will disproportionately affect women.
+The Framework will not affect the current workforce.
 However it may lead to increased recruitment by the Providers, which is of positive benefit.
 Positive.
 Sexual Orientation LGBTI+ people are more likely to experience challenges in accessing health and social care services.
-There are appropriate referral and service criteria processes in place at CAH Services that mitigate against discrimination are they are based on an individualised assessment of health and care needs Positive - use of Providers allows a wider and more diverse workforce across Care at Home services and commissioned services.
-Therefore CAH are more likely to be able to meet any identified individual needs or preferences in relation to personal care support provision.
+There are appropriate referral and service criteria processes in place via the framework that mitigate against discrimination are they are based on an individualised assessment of health and care needs Positive - use of Providers allows a wider and more diverse workforce across commissioned services.
+Therefore the HSCP is more likely to be able to meet any identified individual needs or preferences in relation to personal care support provision.
 Human Rights There are numerous rights based issues relevant to the service, such as the right to health and social care supports and rights in relation to protected characteristics.
 There should be no change within the service in this regard.
 Neutral- the Framework will take account of human rights issues and considerations, including right to choice and right to quality of care.